chem-274-A-master/problem-set-5/assignment.md

 You will need to get all information required to construct a residue.
 You should be getting the ideal coordinates from these files.

+Retrieve information from the CIF for constructing a residue.
+Note that the tests require you to also write a `from_cif` method on your class.

 ---

 ### Part 3 – Factory Function for Convenience